Rural Utilities Service Distance Learning & Telemedicine Grant

 This grant is a reimbursement and equipment-based grant.
 In response to the proof of your purchases, you will receive DLT equipment to expand your learning programs.

-The match amount is determined from the total pooled contributions of the entire consortia and must be 15% or around $75K in addition to the grant amount.
+The match amount is determined from the total pooled contributions of the entire consortia and must be 15% or a maximum of around $15-K in addition to the grant amount.

 A simply put example: once the consortia proves it spent $75,000 by submitting invoices for match, it then receives $500,000 in grant equipment—with a total of $575,000 in expenditures.